Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-... doesn't inspire confidence, as it doesn't prove that fitness scores are being considered; a hypothetical, invalid implementation:
+... doesn't inspire confidence, because it doesn't prove that the fitness scores are actually being considered - a totally invalid implementation such as:

 impl SelectionMethod for RouletteWheelSelection {